Italian Subjunctive (Part 3): Speak Italian!

 The Italian Subjunctive Mood: Examples for Modal Verbs

 Here are some examples for the introductory phrases “before that” and “after that,” which, as we have discussed in the earlier section, should take the subjunctive mood.
-These phrases seem to be most useful in situations in which we talk about plans people are making for themselves or others.
+These phrases seem to be most useful in situations in which we talk about plans people would like to or have to make for themselves or others, and therefore helping verbs many times also come into play.

 * andare a trovare is an idiomatic expression that means “to go to visit (someone).”
 Visitare is used when going to visit a place.